tinic/constixel/README.md

     // Convert the current instance into a sixel stream and output it to std::cout void sixel_to_cout();

+    // Convert the current instance into a png and display it in iTerm void png_to_iterm();

+    // Convert the current instance into a png and display it in a terminal with kitty graphics support void png_to_kitty();

     // Convert the current instance into a sixel stream.
 Provide a lambda function in the form of:
     //
     // image.sixel([](char ch) {